 Clark etches his name and the date into a sandstone outcropping near modern-day Billings, Montana that he names Pompy’s Tower after Sacagawea’s son.
-It remains the only physical evidence of Lewis and Clark’s expedition that survives today.
+It remains rare physical evidence of Lewis and Clark’s expedition that survives today.

 Lewis Kills a Blackfoot Brave

 Lewis’s group is met by a small band of Blackfeet warriors in Montana.
 After camping together overnight, Lewis catches the Blackfeet trying to steal their guns and horses, and kills a young brave.